Pope Pius XII: The Deputy

-In 1963, Rolf Hochhuth's controversial drama Der Stellvertreter.
-Ein christliches Trauerspiel (The Deputy, a Christian tragedy, released in English in 1964) portrayed Pope Pius XII as a hypocrite who remained silent about the Holocaust.
-The depiction is described as lacking "credible substantiation" by the Encyclopædia Britannica.
-Books such as Joseph Lichten's A Question of Judgment (1963), written in response to The Deputy, defended Pius XII's actions during the war.
-Lichten labelled any criticism of the Pope's actions during World War II as "a stupefying paradox" and said, "no one who reads the record of Pius XII's actions on behalf of Jews can subscribe to Hochhuth's accusation".
-Critical scholarly works like Guenter Lewy's controversial The Catholic Church and Nazi Germany (1964) also followed the publication of The Deputy.
+In 1963, Rolf Hochhuth's drama Der Stellvertreter.
+Ein christliches Trauerspiel (The Deputy, a Christian tragedy, released in English in 1964) portrayed Pius as a hypocrite who remained silent about the Holocaust.
+The depiction is described by St. John's University professor of history Frank S. Coppa, in his Encyclopædia Britannica article about Pius, as lacking "credible substantiation."
+Books such as Joseph Lichten's A Question of Judgment (1963), written in response to The Deputy, defended Pius's actions during the war.
+Lichten labeled any criticism of the Pope's actions during World War II as "a stupefying paradox" and said, "no one who reads the record of Pius XII's actions on behalf of Jews can subscribe to Hochhuth's accusation".
+Critical scholarly works like Guenter Lewy's The Catholic Church and Nazi Germany (1964) also followed the publication of The Deputy.
 Lewy's conclusion was that "the Pope and his advisers—influenced by the long tradition of moderate anti-Semitism so widely accepted in Vatican circles—did not view the plight of the Jews with a real sense of urgency and moral outrage.
 For this assertion no documentation is possible, but it is a conclusion difficult to avoid".
-In 2002 the play was adapted into the film, Amen..
-An article in La Civilità Cattolica in March 2009 indicated the accusations that Hochhuth's play made widely known originated not among Jews but in the Communist bloc.
-It was on Moscow Radio, on 2 June 1945, that the first accusation directly against Pius XII of refusing to speak out against the exterminations in Nazi concentration camps.
-It was also the first medium to call him "Hitler's Pope".

-The former high-ranking Securitate General Ion Mihai Pacepa alleged in 2007 that Hochhuth's play and numerous publications attacking Pius XII as a Nazi sympathizer were fabrications that were part of a KGB and Eastern Bloc secret services disinformation campaign, named Seat 12, to discredit the moral authority of the Church and Christianity in the West.
-Pacepa indicated that he was involved in contacting Eastern Bloc agents close the Vatican in order to fabricate the story to be used for the attack against the wartime pope.
+In 2002 the play was adapted into the film, Amen.
+A 2009 article in La Civilità Cattolica asserted that the accusations that Hochhuth's play made widely known originated not among Jews but in the Communist bloc, stating that it was on Moscow Radio, in June 1945, that the first accusation directly against Pius for refusing to speak out against the exterminations in Nazi concentration camps was made, and that it was also the first medium to call him "Hitler's Pope".
+The former high-ranking Securitate General Ion Mihai Pacepa alleged in 2007 that Hochhuth's play and numerous publications attacking Pius as a Nazi sympathizer were fabrications that were part of a KGB and Eastern Bloc secret services disinformation campaign, named Seat 12, to discredit the moral authority of the Church and Christianity in the West.
+Pacepa indicated that he was involved in contacting Eastern Bloc agents close to the Vatican in order to fabricate the story to be used for the attack against Pius.

 Actes

-In the aftermath of the controversy surrounding The Deputy, in 1964, Pope Paul VI authorized Jesuit scholars to access the Vatican State Secretariat Archives, which are normally not opened for seventy-five years.
+In 1964, in the aftermath of the controversy surrounding The Deputy, Paul VI authorized Jesuit scholars to access the Vatican State Secretariat Archives, which are normally not opened for seventy-five years.
 Original documents in French and Italian, Actes et documents du Saint Siège relatifs à la Seconde Guerre Mondiale, were published in eleven volumes between 1965 and 1981.
 Pierre Blet also published a summary of the eleven volumes.